-In Mali, the WATASOL approach has been adopted in hospitals and health centres.
+The WATASOL approach has been adopted in hospitals and health centres in Mali.
 Chlorine production at these facilities allows them to meet their own needs as well as those of local communities.
 Research on the potential of WATA technology and its promotion in the home are continuing thanks to support from UNICEF and our local partners.

-The WATA holds a strategic position in overall efforts to improve access to safe water in Mali.
+WATA occupies a strategic position in overall efforts to improve access to safe water in Mali.
 Antenna has provided over 100 WATA devices for hospitals and community health centres in the Mopti, Kayes, Segou and Bamako regions.
 The aim is to improve hygiene conditions and reduce the incidence of infections in hospitals.
-Health agents produce chlorine and disseminate it in flask to their community.
+Health workers produce chlorine and distribute it in flasks to their community.

 Research project for chlorine production and household water treatment